redspike/plexMusicPlayer/README.md

 # Plex Music Player
+This fork allows you to host the code on your own server rather than through heroku.

+Just copy the code for the apache conf to a virtual host on your server Set up an SSL certificate (can be self signed)
+Fill in the plex token and the local ip of your server in the methods.py file Restart Apache

+Follow Tyzer34's guide for creating the Alexa skill and away you go.

+Skill currently only works with the American language version of Alexa...

 Full blog post available on: https://medium.com/@Tyzer34/plex-alexa-the-perfect-wedding-38b14b41faf0#.b71cd6lsn

 The purpose of this project is to give Alexa users a way to playback music, using their own Plex server.
 However, it is also a way to show developers a method to integrate Plex into Alexa as a music service.
 The application does however not enable remote control of Plex instances, nor does it (as for this moment) include a global technique of authentication.
 However, a detailed overview on how to setup this application is provided below.